fengshang1972/EPANETMSX2Manual/docs/toolkit.rst

    This function only applies to source time patterns that appear in the MSX input file.
-There is a comparable EPANET toolkit function, Engetpatternvalue, which can be used for the demand patterns defined in the EPANET input file.
+There is a comparable EPANET toolkit function, ``Engetpatternvalue``, which can be used for the demand patterns defined in the EPANET input file.

 **Example:**